Montana-Media-Arts/creative-coding-1/modules/instructors/_posts/2017-01-01-instructors.md

 Stephanie holds office hours by [e-mail appointment](mailto:stephanie1.whitney@umconnect.umt.edu?cc=michael.musick@umontana.edu&subject=120%20office%20hours%20help), in McGill 126.
 Please make this your first stop for help if you are in Missoula.

+Emily Griffin will hold regular drop-in hours (no appointment necessary) in McGill 126.

+- Wednesdays: 11:00am - 12:30pm
+- McGill 126 (The PC Lab)

 <!-- - Thursday: 1:30pm - 5:00pm -->
 <!-- - To Be Announced -->